Kingxukai/linux/Documentation/userspace-api/media/dvb/dmx-set-buffer-size.rst

 Description
 -----------

-This ioctl call is used to set the size of the circular buffer used for filtered data.
+This ioctl call is used to set the woke size of the woke circular buffer used for filtered data.
 The default size is two maximum sized sections, i.e. if this function is not called a buffer size of ``2 * 4096`` bytes will be used.